LLNL/scr/doc/rst/users/config.rst

 The :code:`MKDIR` key specifies whether the device supports the creation of directories (1) or not (0).
 This key is optional, and it defaults to 1 if not specified.
-The :code:`FLUSH` key specifies the transfer type to use to flush datasets.
+The :code:`FLUSH` key specifies the transfer type to use when flushing datasets from that storage location.
 This key is optional, and it defaults to the value of the :code:`SCR_FLUSH_TYPE` if not specified.

 In the above example, there are four storage devices specified: